->An unexcused absence is one of which the student does not inform the instructor at all (or informs days later) or an absence that does not meet the above criteria for "excused."
+>An unexcused absence is one of which the student does not inform the instructor at all, or in a timely manner, or an absence that does not meet the above criteria for "excused."
 A deduction in course grade may be applied for each unexcused absence.
 See course syllabi.

-Excessive unexcused absences may require a meeting with the instructor or Coordinator.
+Excessive unexcused absences may require a meeting with the instructor or Director.
 Documentation will be placed in the student's file.
 Excessive unexcused absences may be grounds for dismissal.